sebasgverde/TIAMIT/README.md

 - It could be interesting in order of add instruments easily, to put the seeht positions in an indepent xml that corresponds exact with the ASA notation (C4 261 Hz), and in the postion instruments xml put the information about the transposition
 - After finish a lesson it should return to form but close (when you close the lesson it works)
 - When adding insturments one have to put the list in many parts in code, could be good to have a central way to do it
+- Improve the visual art in general (I did it all myself XDXDXD)